 - The County needs to improve its financial oversight to prevent cash deficits and the misuse of restricted monies and its budgetary oversight to prevent budget overages, unauthorized spending, and noncompliance. - To correct these deficiencies, the County needs to develop written policies and procedures to ensure that all cash balances are regularly monitored and reconciled throughout the fiscal year.
 These procedures should include reconciling the accounting system to the County Treasurer's system and other accounts monthly and separating employee responsibilities for the custody, authorization, and recordkeeping of cash receipts.
 Further, policies and procedures should be established to enforce budgets so that expenditures do not exceed the County's adopted budget at the department level and to require expenditures exceeding a department's budgeted expenditures to be approved by the Board of Supervisors.
 The County also needs to develop a formal plan to reimburse the amounts it improperly loaned from restricted resources.
-Similar findings in various forms have been reported in at least the last 10 years. - The County should improve and implement policies and procedures over various other areas as follows: - Financial statement preparation and compliance, which is important so that timely and accurate financial information is available for decision making, and financial information should be completed timely enough to meet statutory and federal deadlines. - Cash receipts and inventories, which are susceptible to theft, loss, or misuse, and should be accurately recorded and safeguarded. - Credit cards it issues to employees, which are susceptible to being used on unallowable expenditures, and employees' use of them should be continually monitored. - Purchase requisitions and purchase orders are prepared and approved prior to the purchase and liability being incurred, which ensures that that only approved expenditures are made and are done within budgetary limits.
+Similar findings in various forms have been reported in at least the last 10 years. - The County also needs to improve and implement policies and procedures over various other areas as follows: - Financial statement preparation and federal compliance, which are important so that timely and accurate financial information is available for decision making, federal grants are adequately monitored, and information is compiled timely enough to meet statutory and federal deadlines. - Cash receipts and inventories, which are susceptible to theft, loss, or misuse, and should be accurately recorded and safeguarded. - Credit cards it issues to employees, which are susceptible to being used on unallowable expenditures, and employees' use of them should be continually monitored. - Purchase requisitions and purchase orders should be prepared and approved prior to the purchase and liability being incurred, which ensures that that only approved expenditures are made and are done within budgetary limits. - Information technology policies and procedures, which are necessary to effectively respond to risks and to prevent, detect, and respond to unauthorized or inappropriate access, damage, or loss to its information technology systems and data, including financial and sensitive data.